 G4S Cash Solutions Netherlands is providing a one-stop payment handling solution in the Netherlands, its Ops 2020 vision geared towards efficiency, ingenuity and seamless customer service.
-The division acts as an excellence centre, a template which is targeted for global roll out

 It is no secret that more consumers and businesses are making payments via cashless methods.